What it is: More of an activity or chant than a game with a winner and loser, but a perfect activity to occupy long car trips.

-(Or, if you are playing with boys, they could say “My name is ___, my wife’s name is ___, we live in ___, and we sell ___.)
 The first two blanks are always filled by names, the third blank by a place, and the fourth blank by anything you could sell (which often leads to silly results).

 So, the first player would start with A and say something like this:

 My name is Abigail, my husband’s name is Adam, we live in Amsterdam, and we sell apples.